lihanshu/NWPU-Thesis-Template/README.md

 - This project is intended for learning and exchange  and please note that it is not an official release.

-- The template currently only supports the year 2023.
+- The template currently only supports the years after 2023.
 If you need a template for a year prior to 2021, please refer to the [link](https://github.com/polossk/LaTeX-Template-For-NPU-Thesis).

 - For master's and doctoral thesis templates, please refer to [Yet-Another-LaTeX-Template-for-NPU-Thesis](https://github.com/NWPUMetaphysicsOffice/Yet-Another-LaTeX-Template-for-NPU-Thesis).